Am Oved: 1944–1993: expansions

 However, in 1956, former Prime Minister, Moshe Sharett was appointed CEO of Am Oved after his resignation, following "sharp" disagreements with Prime Minister David Ben-Gurion, giving the publishing house "renewed momentum."
 Followed in 1959, the "Yalkut" publishing house of the Haifa Workers' Council merged with Am Oved.

-In June 1960, a Sharett gave a lecture to secretaries of workers’ councils at the Histadrut's Workers' Committee House.
+In June 1960, Sharett gave a lecture to secretaries of workers’ councils at the Histadrut's Workers' Committee House.
 He discussed the challenges of Hebrew publishing in a “small nation and a people of immigrants” still acquiring their language.
 He noted that most of Am Oved's books published in the past three years –60 new titles and 40 reissues– were at a financial loss, as part of its cultural "mission" rather than for commercial gain.
 Sharett highlighted the success of the "Library for the People" series, which had sold over one million copies at prices as low as a pack of cigarettes.
 He saw this as proof of its cultural potential and emphasized that “much more can be done in this direction.”
-With the support of Zionist workers’ committees, he promoted the series by arranging for the heads of workers' committees to purchase books in advance for distribution to workers at discounted prices This ensured that every book published had a guaranteed audience.
+With the support of Zionist workers’ committees, he promoted the series by arranging for the heads of workers' committees to purchase books in advance for distribution to workers at discounted prices.
+This ensured that every book published had a guaranteed audience.
 Bank Hapoalim also financed the production of youth and children's books, which were likewise released monthly.
 Around the same time, many authors—especially from the Workers’ Library of the National Kibbutz—joined Am Oved, as the publisher adopted its recognizable format: "a small book with minimal design."

 Author Haim Beer, who began his career as a proofreader at Am Oved in 1966 and later became a senior editor, recalled the Library for the People at its peak as a "powerful cultural concept" rooted in the ideals of a socialist society.
 He said it had 24,000 subscribers and that "the workers' committees were strong, and they were a tool, the most important instrument of the publishing house.
 We gave them a book as a gift every month at a subsidized price, sometimes at a loss, and this was a library for the people.
 The goal was to bring basic books."
 Beer noted that the core idea in "Israeli society" was the belief that progress in life depends on access to books, a notion rooted in "classic socialist ideology."
 However, he also acknowledged that this approach could be perceived as condescending: "give a book at a discount, maybe you're trying to create indoctrination."